 A constituted disposition is a higher-order property of having some intrinsic properties which, oddities aside, would cause the manifestation of the disposition in the circumstances of manifestation.
-(Johnston 1992/1997, p.
-147)
+(Johnston 1992 [1997: 147])

 Thus it is part of what it is to have a constituted disposition to have some property, which is the causal ground of the manifestation of the disposition.

 There have been two major objections to dispositionalism.
-These were forcefully presented by Colin McGinn 1996 in a paper in which he renounces his earlier advocacy of the dispositionalist view (McGinn 1983).
+These have been discussed (and rejected) by J. Levin (2000).
 One objection is that the dispositionalist theory cannot give a satisfactory account of the phenomenology of visual color experiences.
 Let us come back to this objection.
-The second major problem, he claims, is that it cannot dissolve what many think is the central problem of dispositionalism, the problem of characterizing just what the colors of objects are supposed to be, “without vacuity, circularity, regress or any other such damaging vice” (McGinn 1996, p.
-162).
+The second major problem is that it cannot dissolve what many think is the central problem of dispositionalism, the problem of characterizing just what the colors of objects are supposed to be, “without vacuity, circularity, regress or any other such damaging vice” (Levin 2000: 162).
 The circularity problem reflects the way the dispositionalist thesis is usually formulated:

-If we understand the phrase ‘to look red’, on the right hand side, to mean ‘to look to be red’, then it would seem we have troubles.
-As McGinn puts it:
+If we understand the phrase “to look red”, on the right hand side, to mean “to look to be red”, then it would seem we have troubles.
+As Levin puts it:

-A different solution to the circularity problem is that provided by Peacocke's distinctive version of dispositionalism.
-Peacocke defends what he calls an ‘experientialist’s version’ of the theory, one which requires the introduction of a third property, besides those of being red, and looking red—a sensational property, that of being red*.
+One particularly interesting solution to the circularity problem is that provided by Peacocke 1984/1997.
+Peacocke defends what he calls an “experientialist’s version” of the theory, one which requires the introduction of a third property, besides those of being red, and looking red—a sensational property, that of being red*.
 According to this account, the property red is explained not in terms of looking red, but in terms of causing the perceiver to have presented to him, sensational properties in a visual field.
-The theory is as follows:
+(For discussion, see Boghossian and Velleman 1989/1997)

-This phenomenological problem is similar to the other major objection that McGinn levels at dispositionalist theories, more generally.
-As he expresses the point, color properties do not look much like dispositions to produce color experiences, so that an error theory of color perception comes to seem inescapable.
-Colors turn out not to look the way they are said dispositionally to be, “which is to say that ordinary color perception is intrinsically and massively misleading” (McGinn 1996, p.
-537).
-Rather than adopting a dispositionalism with that consequence, McGinn falls back on a Primitivist view of color, a view that resists both criticisms leveled at dispositonalism.
+The more pressing problem, however, for Color Dispositionalism is whether it can give an adequate account of the phenomenology of visual experience.
+The phenomenological problem, as McGinn describes it, is that color properties do not look much like dispositions to produce color experiences, so that an error theory of color perception comes to seem inescapable.
+Colors turn out not to look the way they are said dispositionally to be, “which is to say that ordinary color perception is intrinsically and massively misleading” (McGinn 1996: 537).
+Rather than adopting a dispositionalism with that consequence, McGinn falls back on a Primitivist view of color, a view that resists both criticisms leveled at dispostionalism.